 Our imagination, together with modern tools, opens up the possibilities for new visualisations and representations.
-However, we must take care to recognise and distinguish between an approach that is purely artistic, reflecting the personal aims and desires of the author/artist alone, as opposed to an approach centred on design conventions and a client brief.
+However, we must take care to recognise and distinguish between an approach that is purely artistic, reflecting only the personal aims and desires of the author/artist alone, as opposed to an approach centred on design conventions, functionality and a client brief.
 It’s a fascinating and alternative field of work that is equally relelvant—one that allows us to re-evaluate and re-frame our perceptions of space and place, both internal and external, and the agency of mapping.

 We are particularly interested in map forms created out of ‘generative’ methodologies; the outputs of custom algorithms and routines of programming languages, plotted out digitally or via (analogue) pen plotters.
 There is often a discernible and captivating pattern and sense in the seeds of randomness.
 At the same time, this also seems to hint at possibilities for the evolution of cartographic practice which may be revealed through artificial intelligence (AI) in the design and production of maps.
-Jason’s art is informed by his research, and vice versa.